-Shoppers Drug Mart operates stand-alone drug stores under the banners Shoppers Drug Mart and Pharmaprix.
+Shoppers Drug Mart operates stand-alone drug stores under the banners Shoppers Drug Mart® and Pharmaprix®.
 The majority of Shoppers Drug Mart stores are owned and operated by Associates.
 An "Associate" is a pharmacist-owner of a corporation that is licensed to operate a retail drug store at a specific location using Loblaw's trademarks.
-Many Shoppers Drug Mart stores also include a BeautyBOUTIQUE by Shoppers Drug Mart[TM] kiosk, a store-within-a-store concept with open-sell displays focused on prestige cosmetics.
+Many Shoppers Drug Mart stores also include a BeautyBOUTIQUE by Shoppers Drug MartTM kiosk, a store-within-a-store concept with open-sell displays focused on prestige cosmetics.

-In addition to full-service retail drug stores, the Shoppers Drug Mart banner includes other retail formats such as: Shoppers Simply Pharmacy® kiosks (Pharmaprix Simplement Santé (MD) kiosks in Quebec), retail pharmacies located in medical buildings or clinics which provide pharmacy products and professional services and advice; and Wellwise by ShoppersTM locations, which sell a wide range of home-care, medical and mobility products and services to retail customers to help Canadians take charge of the way they age.
+In addition to full-service retail drug stores, the Shoppers Drug Mart banner includes other retail formats such as: Shoppers Simply Pharmacy® kiosks (Pharmaprix Simplement Santé (MD) kiosks in Quebec) and retail pharmacies located in medical buildings or clinics which provide pharmacy products and professional services and advice.
+Shoppers Drug Mart also operates Wellwise by ShoppersTM locations, which sell a wide range of home-care, medical and mobility products and services to retail customers to help Canadians take charge of the way they age.
+In January 2025, Shoppers Drug Mart announced the sale of Wellwise by Shoppers to Verillium Health Care, which is expected to close in the first quarter of 2025.

 In addition to its retail store network, Loblaw owns Shoppers Drug Mart Specialty Health Network Inc., a provider of specialty drug distribution, pharmacy and comprehensive patient support services; MediSystem Technologies Inc., a provider of pharmaceutical products and services to long-term care facilities; and QHR Corporation, a leading provider of electronic medical records technology for physicians and other health care providers in Canada.
-Loblaw also operates the Health Solutions by ShoppersTM program, which provides wellness solutions to employers, and The Health Clinic by Shoppers $^{\text{TM}}$ medical clinic, which provides Canadians the quality, patient-centered healthcare they deserve.
+Loblaw also operates the Health Solutions by ShoppersTM program, which provides wellness solutions to employers.

 Loblaw offers a broad scope of pharmacy services on-site including vaccinations, point-of-care testing, and other services such as medication reviews and prescribing for minor health issues in selected provinces.
-In 2023, Loblaw delivered millions of flu and COVID-19 vaccinations.
+In 2024, Loblaw delivered millions of flu and COVID-19 vaccinations.